 On July 23, 2000, Marty Brennaman, radio voice of the Cincinnati Reds since 1974, was honored by the Baseball Hall of Fame with the Ford C. Frick Award, the highest award bestowed on a baseball broadcaster.
 (Honored with Hall of Fame induction that day were former Reds manager Sparky Anderson and former Reds first baseman Tony Perez.)

 No stranger to controversy, Brennaman had already indicated that in his acceptance speech he would make a statement in support of Pete Rose’s reinstatement to baseball.
 Bob Feller and Ralph Kiner had announced that if Brennaman made such comments in support of Rose, they and other Hall of Famers were prepared to walk out on his speech.
 As the assembled crowd listened anxiously, Brennaman thanked several of the players from the 1975 and 1976 World Champion Reds teams and then paid tribute to those “who should be here,” ending the list “and yes, by God, Peter Edward Rose.”1 None of the Hall of Famers left the stage.
-When he returned to his seat after his speech, Brennaman recalled that Feller turned to him and said, “I don’t agree with you but I respect the fact that you said what you had to say.”2 The incident was emblematic of a key facet of Brennaman’s career, which continued past the first decade of the 21st century: He has been known not only for his accurate and entertaining play-by-play, but also for being unafraid to express his opinions.
+When he returned to his seat after his speech, Brennaman recalled that Feller turned to him and said, “I don’t agree with you but I respect the fact that you said what you had to say.”2 The incident was emblematic of a key facet of Brennaman’s career, which continued through the first two decades of the 21st century until his retirement at the end of the 2019 season: He has been known not only for his accurate and entertaining play-by-play, but also for being unafraid to express his opinions.

 The longtime Reds broadcaster was born Franchester Martin Brennaman, Jr. in Portsmouth, Virginia, on July 28, 1942.
 He was the son of Franchester “Chet” Brennaman, Sr. and Lillian (Skipwith) Brennaman.
 Growing up in Portsmouth, Brennaman was a right fielder for his Little League team and played high-school basketball.
 Though Brennaman enjoyed baseball (growing up listening to broadcasts of Nat Allbright doing re-creations of Brooklyn Dodgers games), sports were not the primary focus of his early life.
 Attending Woodrow Wilson High School in Portsmouth, Brennaman aspired to be an actor.
 After his high-school graduation, he studied at Randolph-Macon College in Ashland, Virginia and at the University of North Carolina.